[co-author: Francesco Brandi]

 What are the general health and safety rules employers should observe in the wake of the coronavirus outbreak?

 The Working Conditions Act (Arbeitsschutzgesetz – ArbSchG) and the employer’s general duty of care towards employees requires employers to provide a safe working environment for employees which includes protection against infectious diseases.
 Employers must carry out a hazard assessment in order to determine the necessary health and safety measures.
-Depending on the degree of the specific hazard, it is advisable to inform the staff and conduct employee awareness training, adopt strengthened hygiene rules, instruct employees to report symptoms and positive diagnoses, conduct medical examinations within the company, change the working organization, etc.
+With regard to the current COVID-19 outbreak, it is advisable to inform the staff and conduct employee awareness training, adopt strengthened hygiene rules as recommended by the Federal Ministry of Health, instruct employees to report symptoms and positive diagnoses, conduct medical examinations within the company, change the working organization, etc.

-In special sectors where the risk of coronavirus infection is increased (e.g., healthcare industry, airline and other travel industry), the employer may take further protective measures which are appropriate to prevent a coronavirus infection (e.g., instructing employees to wear a protective mask).
+In special sectors where the risk of coronavirus infection is increased (e.g., healthcare industry, airline and other travel industry), the employer may take further protective measures which are appropriate to prevent a coronavirus infection (e.g., instructing employees to wear a protective mask, provide protective equipment, etc.).

 Can an employer screen the employees for fever?

 Employers may consider fever screening employees, especially in sectors where there is an increased risk of a coronavirus infection.
 Only if there is a direct threat of coronavirus infection at the workplace, the employer’s instruction to employees to undertake a medical examination is recommended.
-This would be the case if, for example, one of the employees was diagnosed the coronavirus or the likelihood of coronavirus exposure is given because employees return from the officially declared risk area of Hubei Province in China.
-However, in the absence of any initial suspicion of a coronavirus infection at a company in Germany, instructions in connection with medical examinations at the workplace are likely to be disproportionate.
+This would be the case if, for example, one of the employees was diagnosed the coronavirus or the likelihood of coronavirus exposure is given because employees return from the officially declared risk areas (e.g., China, Iran, Republic of Korea, Northern Italy).

 Can the employer send employees home if they display coronavirus-like symptoms and if so, must the employer continue remuneration for sick leave?